open-telemetry/oteps/text/0000-standard-trace-query-api.md

   }
   ```

-- [Tempo Span Trace Object](https://grafana.com/docs/tempo/latest/api_docs/) - From [Tempo docs](https://grafana.com/docs/tempo/latest/api_docs/#query) it is not clear what is exactly the structure of a Trace, though we can see a [Go implementation of a proto definition](https://github.com/grafana/tempo/blob/main/pkg/tempopb/trace/v1/trace.pb.go#L307) (which its origin I can't find).
+- [Tempo Span and Trace Objects](https://grafana.com/docs/tempo/latest/api_docs/) - From [Tempo docs](https://grafana.com/docs/tempo/latest/api_docs/#query) it is not clear what is exactly the structure of a Trace, though we can see a [Go implementation of a proto definition](https://github.com/grafana/tempo/blob/main/pkg/tempopb/trace/v1/trace.pb.go#L307).

-From looking at these different, opinionated Span objects we can immediately see that the burden falls on the consumer side for mapping these objects to a common one.
-In addition to a standard definition for a query request and response objects, we'll also have to specify what other API options are mandatory.
+From looking at these different, opinionated Span and Trace objects we can immediately see that the burden for mapping these objects to a common format falls on the consumer side.

 ## Trade-offs and mitigations

 ### Standard API vs. Backend Proxy Library

-- In order to make the shift toward this standard more pleasant from the telemetry consumers side, while reducing the dependency on external platforms, a dedicated contrib repo (i.e. opentelemetry-backend) can be created with a proxy client that will abstract the details of specific implementations (Jaeger, Tempo, etc.) so that user can change from one observability backend to another while enabling telemetry consumers to query any supported observability backend in a common format.
+- In order to make the shift toward this standard more pleasant from the telemetry consumers side, while reducing the dependency on external platforms, a dedicated contrib repo (i.e. opentelemetry-backend) can be created with a proxy client that will abstract the details of specific implementations (Jaeger, Tempo, etc.) so that the user will be able to change from one observability backend to another while enabling telemetry consumers to query any supported observability backend in a common format.

 ## Prior art and alternatives

-- The proxy library mentioned above can be inspired by this [POC](<(https://github.com/lucasponce/jaeger-proto-client)>) made by @lucasponce that can plug any jaeger solution (jaeger/tempo) for consumers.
+- The proxy library mentioned above can be inspired by this [POC](<(https://github.com/lucasponce/jaeger-proto-client)>) made by @lucasponce that can plug any Jaeger solution.
 - [Tempo TraceQL](https://github.com/grafana/tempo/blob/main/docs/design-proposals/2022-04%20TraceQL%20Concepts.md), a language for selecting traces that Tempo will implement.
 This language is currently only focused on trace selection.
 This is an example for a specific implementation for querying syntax.

 ## Open questions

-1. This initiative is not very well aligned with the current vision of OpenTelemetry.
-Otel in the past mostly stayed away from backend functionality.
+1. This initiative is not very well aligned with the current vision of OTel.
 See [https://opentelemetry.io/docs/](https://opentelemetry.io/docs/) where they say:

    > _OpenTelemetry, also known as OTel for short, is a vendor-neutral open-source Observability framework for instrumenting, generating, collecting, and exporting telemetry data such as traces, metrics, logs._

    - Does the OpenTelemetry organization is the right place for such an initiative? any other suggestions?

-2. One of the challenges we see, is different vendors having different capabilities and APIs.
+2. One of the challenges we see is different vendors having different capabilities and APIs.
 For example, one vendor support searching by arbitrary attributes and aggregations between telemetry signals, etc. Probably some parts of the API should be mandatory, and some optional.
 3. We need to find more downstream telemetry consumers to validate this need (some other platforms/users/organizations) other then Kiali.

 ## Future possibilities

-- Potentially extended not only for tracing but other signals (logs, metrics).
+- Potentially extended not only for Traces but other signals (logs, metrics).
-- Probably a common set of features can be "standardized," and the OpenTelemetry group may foster a "standard client" for these needs.
+- Probably a common set of features can be "standardized," and the OTel group may foster a "standard client" for these needs.